IanMulvany/open-data-challenges/open-data-paper.md

 # Further reading

 More relevant references for this topic can be found at the [Open Data Challenges](https://www.mendeley.com/groups/9199581/open-data-challenges/papers/) group on Mendeley.
+The bibliography and source files for this short paper can be found on the [Open Data Challenges](https://github.com/IanMulvany/open-data-challenges/tree/gh-pages) repository on github.

 ---